Year End Letter-Linda Rozet CPA

 It is very important to keep an accurate mileage log to support your business use of a vehicle.
 Just as important is proper documentation of any business meals/entertainment and per diem or travel allowances.
 Please be prepared to submit this documentation during tax preparation.
 I am always available to offer advice in any of these technical areas.

-With all of the tax reform taking place, IRS has yet to announce the opening of the e-filing tax season.
+IRS has yet to announce the opening of the e-filing tax season.
 It will most likely be LATE January.
 Stay tuned for further information.

 We hope to be hearing from you soon in regards to the preparation of your tax returns.
 As always, your continued business is greatly appreciated!
 We have opened up the calendar for tax appointments at this point so you can schedule whenever you are ready.
 Feel free to email or call with a request for a specific day and/or time for your appointment and we will try our best to accommodate that.
 As a reminder, evening and weekend appointments are offered.
 Once again this year we will be using income tax organizers and would appreciate them being filled out as best as you can to help recap the accuracy of your return details, (especially anyone with a small business.)
 Even though it may not seem needed from your perspective, they are a very helpful tool as I may only talk to many of you once a year.